 - Nordic Development Cooperation

-- Alexander Aghassipour, CPO and Founder, Zendesk
+- Alexander Aghassipour, Zendesk

 - Anders Eldrup, Copenhagen Infrastructure Partners